What is the SCR?

 What does the SCR do?

-Throughout the year, there are lunches and dinner receptions held in the Senior Common Room.
-All members of the SCR are invited, as well as Seniors currently living in Kirkland House.
-The reception begins in the Senior Common Room, and after we move into the dining hall for the meal.
+Throughout the year, there are lunches and evening receptions held in the Senior Common Room.
+All members of the SCR are invited, as well as students currently living in Kirkland House.
 This is a chance for Seniors to connect with an intergenerational group of professionals from both the academic and non-academic world over a meal and a glass of wine selected by Tom Conley.
 Keep an eye on your emails for upcoming SCR lunches and receptions!

 Can I use the SCR space?

 The Senior Common Room is a small room containing comfortable furniture and a small kitchen.
 It can accommodate approximately 20-30 persons.
-The SCR will be used only for Kirkland House events and those sponsored by the Masters.
+The SCR will be used only for Kirkland House events and those sponsored by the Faculty Deans.
 It may not be reserved for student group events or meetings.